JWL0515/complex-CNN-for-doppler-ambiguity/README.md

 # Complex CNN for Doppler Ambiguity
 This repo is based on my Diplom thesis.
-The main Konzept is to sove **classification probelm**.
+The main Konzept is to solve **classification probelm**.

 Two programming languages are used: **Python** and **Matlab**.